kzu/kzu.github.io/_posts/2022-06-29-azure-container-chromium.md

 Note how we first await the async lazy service registered previously with `builder.AddSingleton(_ => Playwright.CreateAsync());`.
 We could just have initialized playwright itself above too, but this showcases how async lazy dependencies can depend on each other.

-The key configuration part for the ASP.NET core app running in docker to resolve to the native chromium binaries is setting the `ExecutablePath`.
-The `runtimes` folder is automatically copied by the .NET SDK from the package providing the chromium bits from the previous step.
+The key part is setting the `ExecutablePath`.
+The `runtimes` folder is automatically copied by the .NET SDK from the chromium native package.
+Note that the path refers to the `linux-x64` runtime since even when you run this from Visual Studio, a Linux docker image will run the app, which is quite awesome and works surprisingly well, even for debugging!

+We're missing one important step at this point: chromium requires some libs on the docker image too!

 ## Setting up Dockerfile for Chromium

-At this point, the basic docker image we got from the VS template will not contain the necessary dependencies for Chromium to run.
+The basic docker image we got from the VS template will not contain the necessary dependencies for Chromium to run.
 This was a quite painful set of trial & error and listing missing dependencies until I got all the required ones, which ended up being this lengthy list to run at the top of the [Dockerfile](https://github.com/devlooped/scraper/blob/main/src/Scraper/Dockerfile):

 ```docker
 FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS base